-Suicide is a tragedy that affects millions of individuals, families, and communities every year, and the problem is getting worse.
-Between 2000-2018, suicide rates increased by 30%.
+Suicide is a leading cause of death in the United States – a tragedy that affects millions of individuals, families, and communities every year.The problem is getting worse:between 2000-2020, suicide rates increased by 30%.
 In 2020, over 3 million Americans planned a suicide attempt, and 1.2 million attempted suicide.
-Suicide is the leading cause of death for people ages 10-64.

 As a leader in mental health care, Cerebral has created a state-of-the-art clinical safety system, to reduce the risk of suicide.
 Of the patients who come to Cerebral with suicidal ideation, 49.7% no longer harbor suicidal thoughts after treatment with Cerebral for an average of 6 months.
 In combination with the Cerebral Care Platform, patients with Anxiety or Depression see clinically meaningful improvements in their symptoms in less than 60 days.